famma-ai/mcp-auth/README.md

 ## Example Project

-See `examples/cloudflare-worker/` for a complete working Worker with:
+See `examples/supabase/` for a complete working Worker with:
 - Example MCP agent
+- Your Supabase Auth provider
 - Runtime adapter construction from `env`
 - Dev vars template and Wrangler config